jpkhawam/fedora-setup/README.md

 This script automates my Fedora installs to configure them the way I usually set up the distro.
 Most these changes shouldn't be unconventional.

+> [!CAUTION]
-> ***[-Most of the configuration is tailored to my personal liking.
-Double check the content of all the files in the repo before running this on any system.-]***
+> ***Most of the configuration is tailored to my personal liking.
+Double check the content of all the files in the repo before running this on any system.***

 #### You can choose to execute any combination of the following